vmware/vic/tests/manual-test-cases/Group19-VIC-Product/19-8-VIC-Upgrade.md

 =======

 # Purpose:
-To verify VIC 1.2 upgrade from 1.1 works and provides access to all of the vSphere Integrated Containers components.
+To verify VIC 1.2 upgrade from 1.1.0 or 1.1.1 works and provides access to all of the vSphere Integrated Containers components.

 # References:
 [VIC 1.2 Upgrade](TBD - waiting on official docs to link)